Lifecycle and Identity

 state

-variables anywhere inside of a scope and they will retain their values across frames.
+scope, and they will retain their values across frames.

 Here is how a frame is built for each template in your game.